 To be successful at ABM, your entire revenue organization needs to be on board.
 Your company needs to think carefully about your buyer journey.
 What does your entire revenue funnel look like?
 You can't just focus on your marketing funnel, your sales stages, or your customer success phases.
 That will result in a siloed, department-level approach, not a true cross-functional ABM approach.

 Think of your revenue organization as a manufacturing floor.
-The entire factory has to work together - bringing in raw materials, processing them, packaging them, distributing them.
+The entire factory has to work together - bringing in raw materials, processing them, packaging them, and distributing them.
 If one part of that factory is misaligned, your manufacturing process is disrupted.

 So, how do you align your GTM organization to best support a truly cross-functional account based marketing approach?

 1. Have a well-defined buyer journey with clear stages

 If you ask, most sales leaders will say "of course we know who our customer is."
 But when they interrogate those assumptions, most teams find they don't actually know their customers as well as they think.
 Who is your buyer?
 What are their needs and concerns at each stage of the buyer journey?
 What are your buyer journey stages, anyway?